Kristo7th/MCC-Save-Films/README.txt

-All your MCC files are saved in a temporary directory located at (CHANGE %USERNAME% TO YOUR USERNAME):
+All your MCC files are saved in a temporary directory located at (CHANGE %USERNAME% TO YOUR USERNAME if you want to):
 C:\Users\%USERNAME%\AppData\LocalLow\MCC\Temporary\UserContent

 You DO NOT have to quit Halo MCC to put your files back in.
 Just copy them in the temporary folder and refresh Theater Mode (it should appear after)